Midnight95/Midnight95/README.md

 ## Hello there 👋 I am Ivan Granovsky!

 Hi!
-My name is Ivan Granovsky, I am a passionate Unix SysAdmin and Python Backend Developer with a knack for automation.
-Always eager to learn and grow in the tech world.
+My name is Ivan Granovsky, I am a Unix SysAdmin and Python Backend Developer with a knack for automation.

-You can find my one and only (for now) web project [here](http://page-analyzer.granovskydev.ru/) (nuked the server, will brb 05.24)
+You can find my one and only (for now) web project [here](http://page-analyzer.granovskydev.ru/) (nuked the server, will brb 30.05.24)

 ----
 ## My skill set